Promatheusz/Promatheusz/README.md

 ## 👩‍💻 About Me

-Hi there!👋 I am a student who discovers things as I go 🚀.
-Perfectionism is an illusion 🎭.
-That’s why I’m never sure what I’m doing 🤷‍♂️, but I’m driven by curiosity 🔍 and a love of learning 📚.
-I love creating and learning at the same time 💡✨.
-I’m a bit lazy 😅 because I tend to do the minimum amount of tasks every day, but despite that, I try to achieve what I have planned ✅
+Hi there!👋 I'm a student who enjoys diving deep into theory rather than rushing into execution 🚀.
+I constantly remind myself that perfectionism is just an illusion 🎭.
+Despite that, I strive to fail fast and learn from unfinished projects.
+I can be a bit lazy 😅, often doing just the bare minimum each day.
+But in the end, I still push forward to achieve what I’ve planned ✅

 ---